MigrationWiz Experts Share Their Top Migration Tips

 Tip #5: Read the guides!

 This last tip should probably be included in every top migration tips list.
 BitTitan’s Knowledge Base is world class, and it’s being updated continually.
-Kelsey Epps reminds all his customers to check the help site for the newest information and migration guides, even if you have experience navigating migration projects.
+Check the help site for the newest information and migration guides, even if you have experience navigating migration projects.
 If you don’t find what you need in the Knowledge Base, maybe it doesn’t exist.